zulip/zulip/docs/production/mobile-push-notifications.md

 and help us allocate resources towards supporting self-hosted installations.

-Our use of these statistics is governed by the same ToS and Privacy Policy that covers the Mobile Push Notifications Service itself.
+Our use of these statistics is governed by the same Terms of Service and Privacy Policy that covers the Mobile Push Notifications Service itself.
 If your organization does not want to submit these statistics, you can disable this feature at any time by setting `SUBMIT_USAGE_STATISTICS=False` in `/etc/zulip/settings.py`.

 ## Sending push notifications directly from your server